Geographic Information Systems (GIS) Certificate

 - Post-graduate students or non-degree seeking individuals who already have a bachelor’s degree and are looking for professional development can apply online.
-Please visit the Office of Admissions Undergraduate Certificates page for the application link and instructions.
+Please visit the Office of Undergraduate Admissions Undergraduate Certificates page for the application link and instructions.
 Students may transfer up to 4 credits of previous course experience into the program, upon approval from the Program Director.

 To earn the certificate, students must complete a specific set of geospatial classes that are expected to be taken in residency at UM-Dearborn, most occurring during the evening.
 Courses taken to fulfill the GIS Certificate may be used towards another degree requirement.
 A total of 16 credits are required; courses are classified as either Tier 1 (Introductory), Tier 2 (Intermediate), or Tier 3 (Advanced).